dieuroi/Awesome-Image-Aesthetic-Assessment/README.md

 We would like to maintain a list of resources that utilize machine learning technologies to solve image aesthetic assessment.

-*Maintained by members from UIBE: Liu Lian, Xiangyi Zhang, Yanghao Xing, Yufei Deng, Yifan Yang and Guolong Wang.
+*Maintained by members from UIBE: Lian Liu, Xiangyi Zhang, Yanghao Xing, Yufei Deng, Yifan Yang and Guolong Wang.
 We also thank all the advisers!*

 *Thank you for the support of [Thinklab](http://thinklab.sjtu.edu.cn).*